 - Asking what the journalist is working on next is a great way to continue the conversation.

-Provide real value a journalist cares about and they’ll appreciate it.
+Provide real value that a journalist cares about, and they’ll appreciate it.
 Odds are they don’t care about adding a link to your blog post — that serves you, not them, no matter how you try to spin it as “being helpful to their readers.”
 Pointing out a typo provides value to them.

 Then build the relationship by asking what they’re working on next.